RobertoRoos/sawIntuitiveResearchKitWiki/MacBuild.md

 ## cisstNetlib

 When using CMake, pick the generator "Unix Makefiles" and select "Specify native compilers".
 In the next window, specify the "Fortran" compiler only.
-It you've installed the compiler mentioned above, it should be `/usr/local/bin/gfortran`.
+If you've installed the compiler mentioned above, it should be `/usr/local/bin/gfortran`.
 For CMake, use the source directory `/Users/you/dVRK/cisst-saw/cisstNetlib`.
 Please note that `you` in `/Users/you` should be replaced by your login name.

 In CMake, change:
  * `CMAKE_BUILD_TYPE` to `Release`